google/play-work/examples/emm-notifications/README.md

     kirillov@ubuntu3:/tmp$ ls cert*
     cert.crt  cert.key

-Next step is to sign this certificate.
+Next step is to get this certificate signed.
 You have to produce so-called [Certificate Signing Request](http://en.wikipedia.org/wiki/Certificate_signing_request) (CSR) which you will upload to your signer.

     kirillov@ubuntu3:/tmp$ sudo openssl  x509 -x509toreq -in cert.crt \
       -out cert.csr -signkey cert.key